2017 Pohang earthquake: Result

 According to an initial assessment by the Ministry of the Interior and Safety, the earthquake damaged 2,165 private properties, including 1,988 private houses.
 Of those, 52 homes suffered severe damage and 157 suffered serious damage.

 Damage was also reported at 227 schools across the region, 107 of them in Pohang, 44 in Ulsan and 26 in Daegu.
 Furthermore, damage was reported at 79 public offices and parks, 23 port facilities, 7 roads, 90 shops, 77 factories, and 11 bridges.
+Closer to the coast in Pohang, exterior walls of a building at Handong University had collapsed.

 Nearly 20,000 people, including soldiers, were mobilized to help clear debris and to assist in restoration works.
 More than 80 percent of damaged properties were restored within 4 days of the initial earthquake.

-A seismograph installed nearby epicenter of this earthquake measured peak ground acceleration (PGA) of 0.58 g; Due to Pohang City's poor subsoil area, seismic wave amplified while passing through, making the damage somewhat heavier than the 5.8 magnitude 2016 Gyeongju earthquake.
+A seismograph installed nearby epicenter of this earthquake measured peak ground acceleration (PGA) of 0.58 g; Due to Pohang's poor subsoil area, seismic wave amplified while passing through, making the damage somewhat heavier than the 5.8 magnitude 2016 Gyeongju earthquake.
 0.58 g of PGA is about equivalent to MMI Intensity VIII to IX.

-The mainly caused fault of this earthquake was under debate; initially Yangsan Fault was thought to be the cause of this earthquake, however days later Korea Meteorological Administration (KMA) announced that Jangsa fault - a branch fault of Yangsan fault - is main cause of the earthquake.
-However, Korea Institute of Geoscience and Mineral Resources (KIGAM) analyzed that the unknown fault caused this earthquake.
+The mainly caused fault of this earthquake was under debate; initially Yangsan Fault was thought to be the cause of this earthquake, however days later Korea Meteorological Administration (KMA) announced that Jangsa fault – a branch fault of Yangsan fault – is main cause of the earthquake.
+However, the Korea Institute of Geoscience and Mineral Resources (KIGAM) analyzed that the unknown fault caused this earthquake.
 Water injection in the ground by the geothermal plant in Pohang might have also triggered the earthquake.

 The College Scholastic Ability Test was delayed by one week both to change testing sites and allow nerves a chance to relax from the quake.

+Social fallout

+The Pohang local government requested in 2019 that the National Assembly and the central government work closely together to draft special legislation that identifies and compensates the victims of the 2017 Pohang earthquake, as more and more citizens are joining the lawsuits.
+In March 2024, an article published by one of Korea's largest business newspapers reported that 96% of the Pohang population had joined the lawsuit.
+All of the Pohang residents in the suit are expected to receive 3 million won each, or about US$2100, by order of the Daegu district court.
+The total amount of compensation could reach 2 trillion won.

+By 2019, a large number of the residents displaced by the earthquake were still living in tents in gymnasiums, because some buildings were still considered unstable.

+Nearly 80% of Pohang residents, according to Mayor Lee Gang-deok, complain about mental health issues, and 42% are currently dealing with post-traumatic stress disorder.
+As a result, the special law is intended to fully treat the emotional and bodily pain caused by the earthquake.
+Although bills have been presented for the National Assembly's consideration, discussions over the specifics of the legislation are still underway.